Dr Elisabeth Bowman

 - Mechanics of the motion of debris flows with a view to better modelling of their runout behaviour

-- Behaviour of granular flows within geotechnical centrifuge physical model experiments (influences of Coriolis and other induced effects)
+- Behaviour of granular flows within geotechnical centrifuge physical model experiments

 - Internal erosion of susceptible soils (such as glacial tills), which may lead to internal instability in embankment dams, levees and canals